 Making an offer

-Once you’ve found a property that meets your criteria, and you know you’re eligible for a mortgage, you’re ready to take the next big step in the process – making an offer!
+Once you’ve found a property that meets your criteria and know you’re eligible for a mortgage, you’re ready to take the next big step in the house buying process – making an offer!

-If the estate agent is interested in what you propose, you’ll receive feedback anywhere between a few hours or a few days after you express your interest.
+If the estate agent is interested in what you propose, you’ll receive feedback between a few hours or days after expressing your interest.

 Once you’ve made initial contact, the fun begins!
 The agent will most likely try to work up from your original proposal, and you will try to negotiate the selling point down until you reach an agreement.